The Pitfalls of Spreadsheet Data Management

 - DQ is at the heart of RexDB: Custom constraint and calculation functions can be configured in RexDB.
 This introduces functionality to easily flag suspicious values at both the point-of-data-collection in real-time or during post-collection curation efforts.

-- RexDB explicitly supports data governance and collaboration: Finely-tunable permissioning functions within RexDB facilitate role-specific data accessibility, while still enforcing robust governance policies.
+- RexRegistry explicitly supports data governance and collaboration: Finely-tunable permissioning functions within RexRegistry facilitate role-specific data accessibility, while still enforcing robust governance policies.

 - Accessing data is easier: With querying abilities, researchers can more easily investigate trends and anomalies in their data.
 HTSQL by Prometheus Research, for example, specifically streamlines the data exploration process, as it offers a more straightforward querying language compared to traditional SQL.

-- Easily connects to other software: The end point in mind with simple spreadsheet software is a .xlsx file full of data, box plots, and pivot tables, for example.
-Alternative data management software facilitate many end points — such as the exporting of data for complex analysis, modeling, and visualization in R, SAS, MATLAB, or other tools.
+- Easily connects to other software: The endpoint in mind with simple spreadsheet software is a .xlsx file full of data, box plots, and pivot tables, for example.
+Alternative data management software facilitates many endpoints—such as the exporting of data for complex analysis, modeling, and visualization in R, SAS, MATLAB, or other tools.

 Altogether, investigators should take care not to overly depend on spreadsheets.
 Instead, other data management solutions give researchers the means to easily make high-integrity inferences and data-driven decisions and to avoid spending more time managing spreadsheets than actually analyzing data.